The Undeclared War

-The Undeclared War is a British near-future thriller television mini-series, aired from 30 June 2022 on Channel 4.
+The Undeclared War is a British near-future thriller television miniseries, aired from 30 June 2022 on Channel 4.
 The series is written by Peter Kosminsky.
+Channel 4 announced on 12 February 2025 that a second series consisting of six episodes would be produced.

 Plot

 The series follows two main characters, Saara Parvin in the UK and Vadim Trusov in Russia, during a cyber and misinformation attack upon the UK.